Zosel Dam: History

-The first dam on the Lake Osoyoos was built in 1927 by the Zosel Lumber Company using rock-filled timber crib and pilings.
+The first dam on Lake Osoyoos was built in 1927 by the Zosel Lumber Company using rock-filled timber crib and pilings.
 The structure impounded a mill pond where logs were stored before being processed at the Zosel sawmill.
 The sawmill stopped operating in the 1960s.

 In 1946, the International Joint Commission established the International Osoyoos Lake Board of Control to govern the operations of Zosel Dam.
 This decision was prompted by repeated flooding of the lakeshore.

 As the 1927 structure aged it suffered failures in 1974 and 1975.
 This led the International Joint Commission to request a report from the U.S. Army Corps of Engineers in 1978.
 The requested report "expresse[d] grave concern about the dam's structural integrity", so the Joint Commission asked the Army Corps to plan a replacement structure.
 The plan was delivered in 1979 and called for a new dam to be constructed about 1 km upstream.